How-to · UGC content

 Open the Saved tab in Explore — it's the third feed tab next to All and Following.
 This view shows only the photo sets you've bookmarked, in the order you saved them.
 Treat this like a moodboard: if any set feels off-brand on second look, unsave it.
 Tighter shortlist, more cohesive output downstream.

-5. Open Reference Photoshoots and pick a saved creator
+5. Open Creators UGC photo sets and pick a saved creator

-From the Creative hub, open Reference Photoshoots.
+From the Creative hub, open Creators UGC photo sets.
 The creator picker pulls from your saved Explore sets first, so the creators you curated above are one tap away.
 Pick the creator whose vibe fits the garment you're about to generate — different garments often want different creators, that's the whole point of curating a shortlist.

 Open in Apiway